Harikaran99/College_Results/README.md

 # College_Results
-This is a fake college exam result site for parents safe
+This is a fake college exam result site for My exam
+/////